 You can specify multiple filter criteria, and you can use the same label

-Currently, all of the filter criteria must be met; they constitute a logical
+values.
+All filter criteria must be met; they constitute a logical

 you can use both

 strings to show only “a” zones in the US:

-Choosing how to display the data
+Choose how to display charted data

-user_labels.version with the
+user_labels.version and the